gensx-inc/gensx/website/home/_posts/why-react-is-the-best-backend-workflow-engine.md

 It allows teams to break out their surface area into the right, meaningful abstraction.
 Exactly what the consumer needs, nothing more, nothing less.

-Contrast this with the current generation of agent frameworks that depend on graph-building APIs and global state:
+Good luck translating the above code into a static graph.
+But let's be generous and look at an simple example of linear dataflow in the current generation of frameworks:

 ```ts
 const graph = new Graph()